jasn/regnskaber/README.md

 Business Authority (Erhvervsstyrelsen).
 There are two primary features:
 ``fetch`` and ``transform``.

-The ``fetch`` command is used for getting the raw data from the Danish Business authority.
-The way this data is organized is not very useful for 'learning', to make it better there is a ``transform`` command that can be run after fetching all the data, that creates tables where each row corresponds to one financial statement.
+The ``fetch`` command is used for getting the raw data from the Danish Business authority into an SQL store (MySQL or Postgres).
+The way this data is organized is not very useful for 'learning'.
+To better organize the data there is a ``transform`` command that can be run after fetching all the data.
+The ``transform`` command creates tables where each row corresponds to one financial statement.

 If you use this script to fetch data for academic purposes please cite it as follows (BibTeX):
 ```bibtex